MicrosoftDocs/Viva/Viva/glint/setup/program-summary-communications.md

 Use the **Penci** symbol to open the slider window and then:

-- Change reminder send dates which are preset.
+- Change reminder send dates, which are preset.
 - Preview your reminder.
 At this time, the reminder message can't be edited.
 You can change the language and preview the message in other languages.

 ### Add survey reminders

 The dropdown menu on the **Add survey Reminder** button lets admins add reminders.
-After adding additional reminders, the reminders display on the Communications page with an alarm symbol in a green circle so that you'll know you've added them.
+Reminders display on the Communications page with an alarm symbol in a green circle.

 :::image type="content" source="../../media/glint/setup/program-summary-comms-add-reminder.png" alt-text="Screenshot of the Add Survey Reminder dropdown menu for the Communications setup page.":::